dbinfrago/capella-ros-tools/CONTRIBUTING.md

     typing related classes like `t.TypedDict`.

     <!-- prettier-ignore -->
-    Use the new syntax and classes for typing introduced with Python 3.10.
+    Use the new syntax and classes for typing introduced with Python 3.10 and available using `from __future__ import annotations` since Python 3.8.

+    Be aware however that this only works in the context of annotations; the code still needs to run on Python 3.9!
+This means that in some (rare) cases, you _must_ use the old-style type hints.

     -   Instead of `t.Tuple`, `t.List` etc. use the builtin classes `tuple`, `list` etc.